I was told my pain was because I have central sensitisation...now what?

 A rehash on 'central sensitisation'

 How I like to think about ‘central sensitisation; which is hopefully a bit less depressing, is that it is simply a phrase coined to describe a temporary increase in danger signalling.
 Because this is essentially what is happening.
 But why does this happen in some individuals and not others?
-It comes down to how your subconscious brain regions and autonomic nervous system have been conditioned to react to stressors throughout your life.
+It comes down to how your subconscious brain and autonomic nervous system (fight/flight response) have been conditioned to react to stressors throughout your life.

 The underlying factors